-Medium grant programme
+Cherish grant programme

-This programme supports:
+This programme can fund:

-- urgent and essential maintenance and repair projects costing between £20,000 and £80,000 including VAT; - costs towards project development developing a church building project such as feasibility studies, options appraisals, investigative work and development work up to RIBA Planning Stage 1.
+- urgent and essential maintenance and repair projects costing between £1,000 and £80,000 including VAT; - costs towards project development developing a church building project such as feasibility studies, options appraisals, investigative work and development work up to RIBA Planning Stage 1.
 Click here to read additional information for project development applicants.

 We can offer grants of up to £10,000.
 Our grants will never exceed more than 50% of the cost.
-Offers are valid for two years.
+Offers are valid for six months.